Frequently asked questions

 Q : When can I start my studies at NIC?

-A : NIC offers 3 intakes per year - commencing in February, June and October every year.
+A : NIC offers 3 intakes per year - commencing in February, June and October for Foundation and Diploma levels and in January, May and August for the Pre Master’s Program.
 For more information see our academic calendar.

 Q : Can I work part-time?